fecabrera/siec/README.md

 }
 ```

-A bare declaration of a struct with any default starts from its defaults, the undefaulted fields zeroed — `let l: List<i32>;` holds `{null, 0, 8}` — and defaults of nested struct fields cascade.
+A bare declaration of a struct with any default starts from its defaults, the undefaulted fields zeroed (`let l: List<i32>;` holds `{null, 0, 8}`), and defaults of nested struct fields cascade.
 A named aggregate literal fills what it names and defaults the rest (`{ length = 2 }` keeps `data = null`); a positional literal still fills every field.
 A struct with no defaults anywhere stays uninitialized on a bare declaration, as ever.

 Defaults are written in the struct's declaration, so they see no local names: literals, `null`, constants, enum members, and `sizeof` are the natural fits.
-Union fields take no default — their fields share one storage — and module-level globals keep their zero initialization.
+Union fields take no default, since their fields share one storage, and module-level globals keep their zero initialization.

 #### Generic structs